American Standard of Perfection 44th Edition

 The book then covers large fowl chickens which are sectioned out by classes based on the part of the world they originated in.
-Bantams are described next, separated out by class, determined by comb type and whether they are feathered or clean legged.
+Bantams are described next, separated by class, determined by comb type and whether they are feathered or clean-legged.
 Waterfowl including ducks and geese are covered next, followed by turkeys and guinea fowl.

 Each breed listed gives a brief history, economic qualities, disqualifications, standard weights, shapes of the male and female, followed by detailed descriptions of the different varieties.
-Each body part has a very detailed color and shape description.
+Each body part has a very detailed color and shapes description.
 Colored illustrations of the different breeds are included throughout.
-396 pages, B&W and color illustrations.
-2010 Revision
+406 pages, B&W, and color illustrations.
+44th Edition